uwe-app/website/site/docs/data-sources/configuration.md

     └── datasource.toml
 ```

-Until you need to create your own [custom indices]({{link "/docs/data-sources/create-indices/"}}) the `datasource.toml` file can be empty because the `all` index is created automatically and that is what we will use in these examples.
+Until you need to create your own [[docs/data-sources/create-indices|custom indices]] the `datasource.toml` file can be empty because the `all` index is created automatically and that is what we will use in these examples.

 Documents for the data source go in the `data-sources/quotes/documents` folder, for example `empty-your-mind.json` might look like this: